 Dust the board the the dough ball generously before rolling out the dough.

 Place the discs on a hot tawa or griddle and brush water on top .
 Traditionally a piece of wet cloth was used to press on top, but brushing a little water works perfectly well.
 Once the water looks evaporated flip the disc.
 If you see excess dust give a quick brush with water on this side as well.
 The water prevents cracks from forming on the surface of the roti as it puffs up .

 At this point one can finish cooking by flipping it a couple more times to cook evenly on both sides.
 When the stars align properly you may get a big puffed up roti :-).
 It takes a little practice , but puffed up or not this is a soft and delicious roti .

-See the cracks on the bread ?
-Without the water these cracks develop sooner leading to a dry and brittle flat bread .
+You might see some cracks on the bread as it is cooking.
+Without the water these cracks develop sooner leading to a dry and brittle flat bread

 Here is another way to finish cooking.
 Place it over open flame.
 A few seconds on each side is all it takes.

 Shorgum is a grain that is gluten free and considered nutritious.
 Flat breads made with these are soft and retains its softness longer compared to whole wheat tortillas.
 It is light and healthy flatbread.

 - 2 C + extra Jowaar Flour (Shorgum)